RedisLabs/redislabs-docs/content/rs/getting-started/getting-started-redis-flash.md

 You now have a Redis on Flash database!

-## Step 4: Connecting to your Database
+## Step 4: Connecting to your database

 With the Redis database created, you are ready to connect to your database to store data.
 You can use one of the following ways to test